 A. Personal Statement

 My research is devoted to understanding the fetal origins of pediatric obesity with a specific interest in maternal factors that influence the development of infant microbiome.
 During my undergraduate training, I acquired training in molecular biology, mass spectrometry and proteomic analyses.
 After graduating college, I took a position with the Alaska Area Indian Health Service Institutional Review Board (IRB) and received training in database management, ethical research practices, and technical writing.
 My doctoral training at the University of Alaska Fairbanks (UAF) was focused on understanding how interactions between diet and genetic factors influence obesity traits in rural Alaska Native communities.
 Working in the Center for Alaska Native Health Research at UAF, I acquired training in data collection, bioinformatics, molecular epidemiology and statistical genetics (see list of publications and abstracts).
 My post-doctoral training at University of Colorado Denver (UCD) extended my graduate training in statistical genetics and maternal-fetal biology and provided experience and training in computational biology and metagenomics.
 My funded F32 (F32-DK101179) generated novel data that was focused on maternal-infant metabolism and the microbial signatures by which infants gut metabolism is affected by the maternal host.
-As an independent investigator at UF College of Medicine, I will integrate bioinformatics, germ-free models and human studies to understand the functional implications of gut microflora as well as identify the critical host-microbe interactions that contribute to pediatric obesity.
-The goal of my NIH K01 proposal is to investigate how breast feeding informs the gut microbiome in vaginally and C-section delivered offspring from obese and normal weight mothers and identify the critical microbe-host interactions associated with infant adiposity during the first year of life.
-Accordingly, a long-term focus of my research at UF will be to develop low-cost dietary interventions for pregnant overweight/obese mothers that target microbial-derived compounds with therapeutic potential to attenuate the transmission of obesity risk from mother to child.
-This pilot proposal along with the supportive infrastructure at UF in informatics, child-maternal health and pharmacy will ensure I can complete this work and that the data generated by this proposal will lead to NIH R01 (PA-15-100 and/or PAR-14-323).
+As an independent investigator at UF College of Medicine, I integrate bioinformatics, germ-free models and human studies to understand the functional implications of gut microflora as well as identify the critical host-microbe interactions that contribute to pediatric obesity.
+The goal of my own NIH K01 proposal was to investigate how breast feeding informs the gut microbiome in vaginally and C-section delivered offspring from obese and normal weight mothers and identify the critical microbe-host interactions associated with infant adiposity during the first year of life.
+Accordingly, a long-term focus of my research at UF is to develop low-cost dietary interventions for pregnant overweight/obese mothers that target microbial-derived compounds with therapeutic potential to attenuate the transmission of obesity risk from mother to child, and so my focus remains on maternal and child health.
+For this K01 project, my role is to be a project advisor for the proposal components in which the PI will use Natural Language Processing (NLP) techniques to identify relevant Social Determinants of Health and information about substance exposures from unstructured Electronic Health Record (EHR) data.

 B. Positions, Scientific Appointments and Honors